Rand0mAsianKid/Rand0mAsianKid/README.md

 -------------------------------------------
 About Me
 -------------------------------------------
--Curently a student at Carlmont High School
+-Student at Carlmont High School

 -Programmer for FRC team 199